maikelvl/workspace/README.md

 Now you will see your workspace which is configured as you wish.

+### Available commands
+The only main command on OSX level is `coreos`.
+This ⌘ lets you ssh in to a CoreOS instance.
+The `workspace`-command lets yo

 ### Install extra software
 If you’ve got your own software you wish to have in your workspace, just add scripts to ./base and reference them in ./base/Dockerfile.
 Now run the following in your Mac terminal: